Nylas-Samples/.github/profile/README.md

 - [python-email-send](https://github.com/nylas-samples/python-email-send): Send an email with the Nylas Python SDK!
 - [python-email-read](https://github.com/nylas-samples/python-email-read): Read your email with the Nylas Python SDK!
 - [python-email-delete](https://github.com/nylas-samples/python-email-delete): Delete an email with the Nylas Python SDK!
-- [python-holiday-generator](https://github.com/nylas-samples/python-holidays-generator): Generate a Markdown file of your Holidays Calendar using the Nylas Python SDK

 **Ruby SDK**